New in version 1.0.

 The text of the description should include the range of values allowed, how the value should be interpreted, and whether the value can be changed.
 References to structure members in text should use the member role.

 Describes a “simple” C macro.
 Simple macros are macros which are used for code expansion, but which do not take arguments so cannot be described as functions.
-This is not to be used for simple constant definitions.
+This is a simple C-language #define.
 Examples of its use in the Python documentation include PyObject_HEAD and Py_BEGIN_ALLOW_THREADS.

 Describes a C type (whether defined by a typedef or struct).
 The signature should just be the type name.